The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - 12 oz (3 ½ cup) frozen riced cauliflower

 - 1 tbsp extra virgin olive oil

 - ½ tsp kosher salt

 - ¼ tsp coarse black pepper or to taste

 - 1½ tsp garlic powder

 - 1 tsp chili powder

 - ¼ cup freshly chopped cilantro leaves, and tender stems

 - When ready, heat a nonstick skillet over medium-high heat.
-Add the drizzle of olive oil, diced onions, salt, and pepper to the pan.
+Add olive oil, diced onions, salt, and pepper to the pan.
 Saute until the onions have softened.

 - Next, add the red pepper paste and all of the spices.
 Mix and saute until all of the onions are fully coated with the spices and the paste, about 30 seconds.